Procedure: Student academic study load and progression (coursework)

 Monitoring and early intervention

-- Student academic progress is monitored by the Division of Student Life (DSL) each semester, using a range of risk indicators, to implement early intervention strategies for students who fail one or more courses in the previous study period or trimester and up to but not more than 50% of enrolment.
+- Student academic progress is monitored by the Division of Student Administration and Academic Standards (DSAAS) each semester, using a range of risk indicators, to implement early intervention strategies for students who fail one or more courses in the previous study period.

-- Early intervention strategies will include at least one of the following:
+- Early intervention strategies include at least one of the following:

 - Email contact early in the semester;